 They can become themselves a great, big blur, see?
-And taking them apart one by one, just by
+And taking them apart one by one, just by definition, does some remarkable things.

 I might or might not remember, oh, I probably will, to tell you a process on this particular line.